samuelim01/tp/docs/UserGuide.md

 #### 2.2.2.
 Deleting a vendor: `vendor delete`

-Crafting perfection is an evolving process.
-Delete vendors with ease, tailoring your dream team to match your evolving vision.
+Allows you to delete a vendor from WedLog, so that you can tailor your dream team to match your evolving wedding vision.

 Format: `vendor delete INDEX`